Balikatan: Balikatan 2024

 The 2024 iteration of the 39th edition of Balikatan in Batanes and Palawan on April 22 to May 10, including Integrated Air and Missile Defense exercises in Central Luzon, is marked by further expansions with attendance of military observers from 14 countries.
 “Cope Thunder,” precedes the exercises from April 8 to April 19 according to the United States Indo-Pacific Command.
 Barangay San Rafael, Itbayat under Mayor Sabas de Sagon, is the site of the April 14 to June 6 construction of humanitarian, logistics and disaster relief warehouse at Sitio Kagonongan, a supply depot area at the San Rafael National Food Authority warehouse and an American physician’s assistant station and lodging facilities for American soldiers at Itbayat District Hospital.
 The exercise included war games and drills in international waters (12 nautical miles, or 22.22 kilometers, off the west coast of Palawan), including a “group sail” involving the Philippine Navy, US Navy, Philippine Coast Guard, US Coast Guard, and French Navy and the sinking again of a mock enemy ship—the decommissioned BRP Lake Caliraya (AF-81)—in Laoag City.

 Balikatan 2025

-Japan joined as Full-Fledged Participant.
+Japan joined as full-fledged participant.
+The Netherlands, the Czech Republic, Lithuania and Poland sent military observers to the event for the first time.

+Balikatan 2026

+The Balikatan 2026 exercised commenced on 20 April 2026 with two new full participants, Japan and Canada, which also have visiting forces agreements with the Philippines.
+Australia, France, and New Zealand were also full participants.